-Walled Cottage Garden, South Oxfordshire, UK
+Walled Cottage Garden, Henley-on-Thames, Oxfordshire, UK

 The creation of a stunning walled cottage garden for a large country house